trilogy-group/react-native-zss-rich-text-editor/README.md

 ## Attribution

 `react-native-zss-rich-text-editor` is a wrapper around the amazing [ZSSRichTextEditor](https://github.com/nnhubbard/ZSSRichTextEditor/tree/master/ZSSRichTextEditor) project.
 It also communicates with the editor using (a tiny fork) of the awesome [react-native-webview-bridge](https://github.com/alinz/react-native-webview-bridge) project.

+This fork is also based on philpettican fork (https://github.com/philpettican/react-native-zss-rich-text-editor)